-All of the properties under Select Realty Property Management do not allow smoking inside of the property.
+All of the properties under our management do not allow smoking inside of the property.

 What happens if a tenant stops paying rent?

-Once the rent is late, we send a letter notifying the tenant of the late fee and request immediate payment.
-If the payment is not made by the middle of the month, we begin court proceedings to recover the amount owed.
+Once the rent is late, we send an email notifying the tenant of the late fee and request immediate payment.
+If the payment is not made in a timely manner, we begin court proceedings to recover the amount owed.
 All associated court costs are included in the total amount owed by the tenant when court papers are filed.
 Although the entire amount is not recovered 100% of the time, we do our best to recover as much of the cost as possible.
-All legal costs associated with the transaction are the owners responsibility.
+All legal costs associated with the transaction are the owners responsibility including any attorney fees.